namvu80ap/docker-elk-filebeat/README.md

 * 9200: Elasticsearch HTTP
 * 9300: Elasticsearch TCP transport
 * 5601: Kibana

+**Notice**: Kibana will ask you for basic auth username/password saved in filebeat.yml

 **WARNING**: If you're using `boot2docker`, you must access it via the `boot2docker` IP address instead of `localhost`.